Position Status: Temporary, Full-time, Non-Exempt

 - Present research and make recommendations to TPF staff regarding internal processes and projects.

 - Assist with planning and logistics for meetings and events with internal staff, donors, and the public.
-Speaking roles as assigned.
+Speaking roles in presentations as needed and as assigned.

 - Format documents, presentations and other copy as requested.